FerhatFeyzullah/Snake/README.md

 1. Clone or download this repository.
 2. Navigate to the `Export` folder.
 3. Run the executable file: "Snake.exe"
-4. 4.
-Enjoy the game 🎮
+4. Enjoy the game 🎮

----

-## 📸 Screenshots
-(Add gameplay screenshots here)

 ---